tolgadevsec/PHP-Security-Cheatsheet/README.md

 Be also aware that the SameSite cookie attribute won't prevent request forgery attacks that occur on-site ([OSRF](https://portswigger.net/blog/on-site-request-forgery)).

 # Cross-Site Scripting
+### Automatic Context-Aware Escaping
+Automatic context-aware escaping should be your main line of defense against XSS attacks.
+Personally, I recommend using the [Latte](https://latte.nette.org/en/guide#toc-context-aware-escaping) template engine as it covers various contexts such as HTML element, HTML attribute and the href Attribute of an anchor element (See Context: User-provided URLs).

 ### Manual Context-Aware Escaping
 ###### Context: Inside a HTML element and HTML element attribute
 [htmlentities](https://secure.php.net/manual/en/function.htmlentities.php) encodes all characters which have a reference in a specified HTML entity set.